limhye70/WYAS/README.md

 ## Overview
 **WYAS** is an automated tool that delivers daily morning updates on global economic trends by:
-- Collecting recent Google Trends data
+- Collecting top trending keywords from Google Trends
-- Analyzing business and finance topics
 - Generating a formatted HTML summary
 - Delivering insights via email at your preferred time